-Chris Atkinson is an Australian rally and rallycross driver who currently competes in the US-based Global Rallycross Championship.
-He recorded 77 starts in the World Rally Championship between 2004 and 2014, scoring six podiums.
+Chris Atkinson is an Australian rally and rallycross driver who currently competes in the US-based ARX American Rallycross series.
+Previously, he recorded 77 starts in the World Rally Championship between 2004 and 2014, scoring six podiums.

 Considering that results, he is the most successful Australian rally driver in the WRC ever.
 His most successful year was 2008, when he scored five podiums with Subaru World Rally Team to finish fifth in the WRC standings.

 Chris started his rally career together with brother Ben

 Born in November 1979 in Bega, New South Wales, Chris Atkinson started his rally career in 2001, together with brother Benjamin.
 In their first rally attempts, Chris was a co-driver to Benjamin but they switched positions after attending a rally school and Chris decided to take a wheel in his hands.

 In 2002, Chris entered his first full season in the Australian Rally Championship, driving a Group N Mitsubishi Lancer Evo V. He finished ninth overall in the championship and the best among privateers.